Felixda1/special-topics-labs-git-github/labs/dwinks-interview-lab/Interview.md

 - Since I'm not one, I can't tell what others think.
 5. What's your favorite color?
 6. Do you prefer regular water or diet water?
--Regular
+- Regular
--Fewer calories = worse taste
+- Fewer calories = worse taste